 The data projected in the Skills Level Projection research by the Department of ESSFB showed that a university degree will continue to hold a significant value for future jobs, but so will vocational qualifications.
-The study showed that there are an around 257,000 jobs expected to be added by 2023 that require Certificate II or III level of qualifications.
-Such vocational level reflects an increasing employment in disability services, childcare and aged care industries.
+The study showed that there are around 257,000 jobs expected to be added by 2023 that require Certificate II or III level of qualifications.
+Such vocational level reflects increasing employment in disability services, childcare and aged care industries.

 As it appears, construction managers top the list, earning a whopping $155,463 a year.
 That is about 90% above the national average salary.

 “This data proves that choosing not to study at university after school does not automatically mean settling for a lower salary later in your career.
 Although most of the roles on our list do require some form of training, they are Australian jobs that don’t need a degree,” says Ricky Fritsch, Australia Managing Director at Indeed.

 Fritsch added, “Our research should reassure parents and teenagers as they head into exam season at the end of the year that there are numerous routes into study and employment, and that high salaries are by no means exclusively the domain of those heading off to university next year.”

 The table below lists down the top 10 best-paid jobs in 2018 that don’t require a degree.

 |Rank||Job Title||Average Salary|